riddhibattu/introduction-to-quarto/README.md

 ### 5. Conclusion

 This guide provides the basics for converting a Jupyter notebook to Quarto and customizing the document.
 For advanced features, refer to the [Quarto documentation](https://quarto.org/docs/guide/).
+This is the [DSCI book by UBC](https://ubc-dsci.github.io/reproducible-and-trustworthy-workflows-for-data-science/materials/lectures/08-reproducible-reports.html#).